koihin/diceandgames/content/post/rtz-missions-round-1.md

 **Alternative**: Defender may substitute up to 2 pieces of terrain for Barbed Wires.

-**Alternative**: Ammo Crates can allow you to Reload limited use weapons.
-The unit must be in or adjacent to the Ammo Crate and spend an Action to do a Reload Action.
-The Ammo Crate is destroyed immediately after and removed.
+**Alternative**: Ammo Crates can allow you to Replenish limited ammo weapons.
+The unit must be in or adjacent to the Ammo Crate and spend an Action to do a Replenish Action.
+The Ammo Crate is destroyed immediately after and removed. *Note this is slightly different from Replenish in the rulebook*

 ### Objective
 Players score VP for controlling or contesting the Objectives as follows: